Is it hard to learn Tamil?

-The first thing people learn about Tamil is the fact that this language has its own script and that the script has 247 letters.
-And that is the point when a lot of people already give up saying that the language is too difficult to learn.
+As soon as someone interested learns that this language has its own script and that the script has 247 letters, that is the point when they already give up, saying that the language is too difficult to learn.

 But does that really mean that Tamil is a complicated language to learn?

 Before we can look further into this question, we should make one thing clear: How complex learning a new language is to someone is pretty subjective.
 Kids usually find it easier to pick up new languages than adults do.
 Even among adults, some have a more challenging time than others.

 Tamil indeed has 247 characters, and Tamil has a lot of grammatical rules.
 At first glance, this might feel like Tamil is complicated to learn.
 But strict grammar makes understanding the language easier than languages with more liberal grammar.

 Tamil is an ancient language, with the earliest records of Old Tamil dating back to 905 BC to 696 BC.
 Old languages were created to standardize the way people communicated.
 Introducing explicit and strict grammatical rules was part of that process.